DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture7.md

 >  - Architectural plans has net lettable area
 >  - rate p sqm and apply a rate per square meter by gross area
 >   - have different rates for carpark, vs area for day surgery, etc.
->   - Not doing quantity surverying, rate per square meter is adequate
+>   - Not doing quantity surveying, rate per square meter is adequate
 >   - building a retail shop or office will cost less than a hospital - level of specification is greater
 >   - When looking at rate per square meter for hospital rates, else adjust and spell as an assumption
 >